aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-npoi/code-comparison-for-common-features-with-npoi/add-bullets-or-numbers-to-a-list-in-npoi/_index.md

 ﻿---
-title: Add bullets or numbers to a list in NPOI – Aspose.Words for .NET
+title: Add bullets or numbers to a list in NPOI
+second_title: Aspose.Words for .NET
 articleTitle: Add bullets or numbers to a list in NPOI
 linktitle: Add bullets or numbers to a list in NPOI
 description: "Add bullets or numbers to a list within a document easily and fast instead of using NPOI in C#."